DFE/kms-omni-build/README.md

 * https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/working-with-forks
 * https://jarv.is/notes/how-to-pull-request-fork-github/

-## Installing Required MSYS2 Packages
+### Installing Required MSYS2 Packages

-Did I mention that this not complete, yet?
+In the MingW console:
+* bin/setup-msys.sh
+* exit   OR   source ~/.bashrc

+Congratulations!
+You will not need to run any of the steps above again.
+Now you can proceed with the real stuff.

 ## Compiling